RSS Features

 Quick Buckwheat Blinis

 Traditional blinis are yeast-risen and they take much longer to make.
-This recipe is just as good but much quicker.
+We think this recipe is just as good but much quicker.
 It was originally intended for caviar service but they can be eaten anytime.
 They are neither sweet nor savory.
 They are nutty and hearty and lend well to sweet or savory additions.

 If you are planning on serving caviar with these blinis Tsar Nicoulai Caviar is a wonderful domestic product sustainably produced in California.
 Traditional caviar accompaniments are iced vodka or champagne, egg mimosa (boiled egg which is separated and finely chopped) crème fraîche or sour cream, finely chopped red onion and sometimes capers.